 Although the law much prefers the process of consent, if this is not possible then a court order will be made and it is considered contempt of court to ignore a court order.
-This can result in a hefty fine or even imprisonment if it is serious, so as a last resort, the court process is a binding and final element in the system of family law in Australia.
+This can result in a hefty fine or even imprisonment if it is serious, so as a last resort, the court process is a binding and final element in the system of Family Lawyers in Melbourne.